 ENERGY EFFICIENCY & MANAGEMENT SYSTEMS

 It is difficult to imagine spending an entire day without using energy.
 Energy is etremely needed in order to serve several activities such as; production, power plant, transportation, HVAC, others.
 Energy is increasingly one of the most significant costs to a business.
 Increasing fuel prices, restrictions on carbon dioxide emissions and a growing awareness of an enterprise’s carbon footprint are all forcing companies of all sizes to focus on energy management.
-Many companies are recognising the importance of ensuring that that they have management systems in place to identify, manage and minimise their energy consumption, and popularly is called “Energy Conservation”.
+Many companies are recognizing the importance of ensuring that that they have management systems in place to identify, manage and minimize their energy consumption, and popularly is called “Energy Conservation”.
 Clearly this leads to savings in costs, but it also demonstrates their corporate responsibility in regards to the environment.

-This course deals with all aspects of energy efficiency and management systems that includes energy conservation, energy audit program and its implementation in industry.
+This customized training short course deals with all aspects of energy efficiency and management systems that includes energy conservation, energy audit program and its implementation in industry.
 This program becomes a popular topic in formal education and also in industry.
 Therefore, it is necessary to share this method particularly for industry in order to accelerate their business without ignore the safe our earth program.